angelajholden/blog/QA.md

 ## Technical Debt

+-   remember to remove the stylesheet devcache script
 -   consider more CSS refactoring and make a scss partial for typography and headings
 -   rethink the CSS structure strategy so layouts aren't tied to really specific types of pages
 -   layout styles are templates, not pages like about or contact